 Truck drivers and trucking companies that are involved in interstate commerce are required to adhere to local, Kentucky state, and federal driving laws, as well as a set of trucking regulations created by the Federal Motor Carrier Safety Administration.
 These regulations limit the amount of time a driver may consecutively spend at the wheel, and regulate alcohol and drug (including prescription) use, speed limits, and logging and maintenance requirements.

-While car and motorcycle accident accidents may involve two to three parties, truck accidents are considerably more complicated.
+While motor vehicle accidents may involve two to three parties, truck accidents are considerably more complicated.
 Trucks are manufactured, purchased, maintained, owned, leased, operated, and insured by several different entities, each of which may be liable for damages resulting from a crash.
 Following the accident, the truck’s insurer will immediately send investigators to the scene to gather as much evidence as possible to mitigate their liability for the crash.
-It is important to have an attorney with experience handling truck accident investigations to collect evidence on your behalf.

 During his or her investigation, your attorney may consult experts, such as doctors and accident re-constructionists, and determine whether any defects may have contributed to the crash.

 Our lawyers handle personal injury cases involving: